Call of the Champions

-In addition to the text variations, the Choir and Orchestra also recorded two versions of the theme for timing purposes.
-The full-length, five-minute version appears on the John Williams CD American Journey and in the Tabernacle Choir's own recording on Spirit of America (with the Orchestra at Temple Square) and is the one performed by the Mormon Tabernacle Choir and the Orchestra at Temple Square in their concerts.
+In addition to the text variations, the choir and orchestra also recorded two versions of the theme for timing purposes.
+The full-length, five-minute version appears on the John Williams CD American Journey and in the Tabernacle Choir's own recording on Spirit of America (with the Orchestra at Temple Square) and is the one performed by the Tabernacle Choir at Temple Square and the Orchestra at Temple Square in their concerts.
 A shorter version, about half the length of the original, was recorded for the Opening Ceremony of the Games.
 In addition, the theme was repeated throughout the games.
 A common occurrence was during medal ceremonies where the theme played during the presentation portion of the ceremony.

 The work is Williams' fourth composition for the Olympics, after 1984's "Olympic Fanfare and Theme," 1988's "The Olympic Spirit," and 1996's "Summon the Heroes."

 This song was used at the 2004 Summer Olympics in Athens, Greece as the torch was brought into the stadium during the opening ceremony.